-In 2012, the Company incurred \$2.4 million in debt issuance costs in connection with the new Credit Agreement.
+In 2012, the Company incurred \$2.4 million in debt issuance costs in connection with the Credit Agreement.
 These costs have been capitalized and will be amortized over the term of the agreement.
-Total amortization expense for the year ended December 31, 2013, was \$1.1 million.
+Total amortization expense for the years ended December 31, 2014 and 2013, was \$1.1 million.
 Total amortization expense for the year ended December 31, 2012, was \$1.3 million, including the \$0.2 million write-off of capitalized fees related to the former Revolving Credit Agreement and former Term Loan Agreement.
-Total amortization expense for the year ended December 31, 2011, was \$1.3 million.